Azure/simdem/demo_scripts/test/script.md

 # Stripping ANSI escape sequances

-To make it easier to write scripts we don't want to include ANSI escape sequences, such as colors.
+To make it easier to write scripts we don't want to include ANSI escape sequences (such as colors) in the results section.
+SimDem automatically strips these when capturing the results.

 ```
 ls $SIMDEM_CWD/..